rodm13/syno-nadeko/README.md

 ## Updates / Monitoring

-* Upgrade to the latest version of sonarr simply `docker restart nadeko`.
+* Upgrade to the latest version of Nadeko simply `docker restart nadeko`.
 * Monitor the logs of the container in realtime `docker logs -f nadeko`.